lxnky/Enigma-Selfleak/README.md

 # Enigma-Selfleak
 Enigma Public (blue one) fortnite cheat I used to sell.
+It got into bad hands so I decided to selfleak it